Charles Ligar: Australia

 Ligar was appointed Surveyor General of Victoria in 1858 (replacing Clement Hodgkinson), promising to reduce survey costs and open the land for settlers.
 Ligar initially proposed to replace all government surveyors with contractors, a move that was not popular.
 At this time though, one great saving was achieved through the development and implementation of photolithographic duplication of plans, a process developed "in-house" by John Walter Osborne.
 By 1869, leading politicians were demanding his removal and Ligar resigned in September.
 His replacement as Surveyor General was Alexander John Skene.
 In 1869 Ligar married Marie, daughter of the late Captain Williams, of Auckland, New Zealand.

 Late life

-Ligar retired initially to Europe, lived for some time in Germany, Morocco, Algeria and Spain, then took up ranching in Texas, USA.
+Ligar retired initially to Europe, lived for some time in Germany, Morocco, Algeria and Spain, then took up ranching in Texas, US.
 He died there in February 1881 and was buried at Willow Springs, Parker County, Texas.